Khayruls-Code/ema-jhon-shopping-cart/README.md

 # Live Site link

-This project was bootstrapped with [Create React App](https://ema-jhon-shopping-cart-react.netlify.app/).
+This project was bootstrapped with [ema-jhon-shopping-cart](https://ema-jhon-shopping-cart-react.netlify.app/).